-The results of a feasibility study for the Otjikoto Project were announced on January 10, 2013, demonstrating robust economic indicators for the Otjikoto Project.
-Construction on the Otjikoto Project commenced in January 2013 and is scheduled for completion in the fourth quarter of 2014, when mill production is expected to begin.
-As of the date of this Annual Information Form, construction of the mine continues on schedule and on budget.
-In the first five years of its twelve year mine life, the mine is expected to produce approximately 141,000 ounces of gold per year.
-See "Mineral Properties - Otjikoto Project" below for additional information.
+The results of a Feasibility Study for the Otjikoto Mine were announced on January 10, 2013, demonstrating robust economic indicators for the Otjikoto Mine.
+Construction on the Otjikoto Mine commenced in January 2013 and the first gold pour was completed in December 2014.
+Based on the Feasibility Study, in the first five years of its twelve year mine life, the mine was projected to produce approximately 141,000 ounces of gold per year.
+See "Mineral Properties - Otjikoto Mine" below for updated and additional information.